0xC0DE6502/max65-releases/README.md

 * In an `if`-block or `elif`-block where the condition evaluates to zero (`FALSE`), chars and strings still need to be valid because of how the tokeniser works.
 * Everything is case insensitive except for symbols which are case sensitive.
 For example, `guard`, `Guard` and `GUARD` all refer to the same directive.
 Similarly, `lda`, `LDA` and `LdA` all refer to the same instruction.
 But `sym1`, `Sym1` and `SYM1` are 3 different symbols.
 * Use `canvas` and `copyblock` to fill a part of the memory map.
 Example: `canvas &55: copyblock &4000, &4300, &4000` (assuming no code/data was in this memory block yet).
 * Assembling something like `if not defined("S"): S=123: endif` will always generate the warning "value for 'if' directive has changed between passes".
-You can safely ignore that.
+You can safely ignore that or disable it (locally) with the `warn` directive, e.g. `warn 0: if not defined("S"): S=123: endif: warn`.

 ## Download and install